 We recognize that transactions between us and any of our directors, executives or other related persons can present potential or actual conflicts of interest and create the appearance that our decisions are based on considerations other than the best interests of our company and shareholders.
 Therefore, as a general matter and in accordance with our Code of Ethics, it is our preference to avoid such transactions.
 Nevertheless, we recognize that there are situations where such transactions may be in, or may not be inconsistent with, the best interests of our company.
 Under the terms of its charter, our Audit and Compliance Committee reviews and, if appropriate, approves or ratifies any such transactions.
 Pursuant to the charter, the Committee will review any transaction in which we are or will be a participant and the amount involved exceeds \$120,000, and in which any of our directors or executives had, has or will have a direct or indirect material interest.
 After its review, the Committee will only approve or ratify those transactions that are in, or are not inconsistent with, the best interests of our company and our shareholders, as the Committee determines in good faith.
+The Company's Board of Directors adopted Related Party Transactions Policy on January 18, 2017.
+This policy is available in our website at http://investors.clearone.com/governance.cfm.

-Related Party Transactions:

-Consulting Agreement with Edward Dallin Bagley
+Related Party Transactions: Consulting Agreement with Edward D. Bagley

 On June 3, 2015, ClearOne, Inc. ("ClearOne") entered into a Consulting Agreement with Edward D. Bagley, former Chairman of the Board and greater than 10% shareholder ("Consulting Agreement") which shall become effective as of July 29, 2015 for a term of three years.
 Pursuant to the terms of the Consulting Agreement Mr. Bagley will be paid a fee of \$5,000 per month and is eligible to participate in our equity incentive programs and will be granted stock options commensurate with grants of stock options made to our directors.
-During 2015, he was paid \$25,000 as consulting fees and was awarded 8,333 options at an exercise price of \$12.77.
+During 2016, he was paid \$60,000 as consulting fees and was awarded 10,000 options at an exercise price of \$11.26.
+He also received ClearOne stock awarded under a dividend equivalents plan offered to all ClearOne stock optionees including directors and officers.
+Under this plan, dividend equivalents were calculated at \$0.10, \$0.035, \$0.035, \$0.035 and \$0.05, for each stock option outstanding in the quarters of 2014-Q4, 2015-Q1, 2015-Q2,2015-Q3, and 2015-Q4, respectively and equivalent value of ClearOne stock awarded.
+The value of ClearOne stock received by Mr. Bagley in 2016 was \$779.